hannes/MonetDBLite/README.md

 Both jars can be obtained through the download section of our [website](https://www.monetdb.org/downloads/Java-Experimental/).

 Starting on version `2.30`, both jars can be obtained from the Maven Central repository.
-Note that `monetdb-java-lite` depends on `monetdb-jdbc-new`, so only the second one is required to list in the project's dependencies.
+Note that `monetdb-java-lite` depends on `monetdb-jdbc-new`, so only the second one is required to list in project dependencies.

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/monetdb/monetdb-jdbc-new/badge.svg)](https://maven-badges.herokuapp.com/maven-central/monetdb/monetdb-jdbc-new)
 ```xml